OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-04.md

 ## 1 Chronicles 4:2

-Reaiah the son of Shobal fathered Jahath,
+Reaiah, the son of Shobal, was the father of Jahath,

-> and Jahath fathered Ahumai and Lahad.
+> and Jahath was the father of Ahumai and Lahad.
 > These were the families of the Zorathites.

 ---

 ## 1 Chronicles 4:3

-These were the sons of Etam:
+These were the descendants of Etam:

 > Jezreel, Ishma, and Idbash;
-> and the name of their sister was Hazzelelponi.
+> and their sister was named Hazzelelponi.

 ---

 ## 1 Chronicles 4:4

 Penuel was the father of Gedor,
-and Ezer the father of Hushah.
+and Ezer was the father of Hushah.

-> These were the sons of Hur, the firstborn of Ephrathah, the father of Bethlehem.
+> These were the descendants of Hur, the firstborn of Ephrathah, who was the father of Bethlehem.

 ---

 ## 1 Chronicles 4:5

-Ashhur the father of Tekoa had two wives:
+Ashhur, who was the father of Tekoa, had two wives:

 > Helah and Naarah.